yordiyes/Banking-Management-System-/README.md

 ### Transaction Page
 - After login or sign-up, customers can perform various transactions:
-  - Deposit: Initiate the account with an initial deposit.
+  - Deposit: Initiate the account with an initial deposit or used for depositing money in an exsiting account.
   - Withdraw: Withdraw money from the account.
   - Pin Change: Change the account's pin code.
   - Fast Cash: Quickly withdraw a pre-defined amount.